wpswings/mwb-bookings-for-woocommerce/README.txt

 Admin managers may easily specify booking and scheduling for WooCommerce based availability for the day, as well as the exact deadline for making reservations.
 They only need to modify the Start and End times in the WooCommerce booking Availability tab of the plugin settings area to do so.

 **9) Avoid Unwanted Bookings**
 Prior to a day, admin managers can easily determine the maximum amount of appointments that can be made.
-So that they may provide easy booking management for their items, avoiding unnecessary bookings, and easily indicate unavailability.
+So that they may provide easy booking management for their items, avoid unnecessary bookings, and easily indicate unavailability.

 [**Free Demo of Bookings for WooCommerce**](https://demo.makewebbetter.com/mwb-bookings-for-woocommerce/?utm_source=MWB-bookings-org&utm_medium=MWB-org-page&utm_campaign=MWB-bookings-org)

 Visit [**Bookings for WooCommerce Documentation**](https://docs.makewebbetter.com/mwb-bookings-for-woocommerce/?utm_source=MWB-bookings-org&utm_medium=MWB-org-page&utm_campaign=MWB-bookings-org) and learn more about the features and working of the plugin.
 Check out [**Bookings Plugin knowledge base**](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/mwb-bookings-for-woocommerce/?utm_source=MWB-bookings-org&utm_medium=MWB-org-page&utm_campaign=MWB-bookings-org)

+== PLUGIN COMPATIBILITIES ==
+* WooCommerce Bookings plugin is compatible with [**Return Refund and Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**WooCommerce RMA For Return Refund & Exchange**](https://makewebbetter.com/product/woocommerce-rma-return-refund-exchange/?utm_source=MWB-bookings-org&utm_medium=MWB-org-page&utm_campaign=MWB-bookings-org)

+* The Bookings for WooCommerce is compatible with WordPress Multilingual i.e. WPML plugin and Multisite.

 == WHAT PREMIUM VERSION OF BOOKINGS FOR WOOCOMMERCE PRO OFFERS ==